What are Progressive Lenses?

 - Take breaks from wearing your progressive lenses if you develop headaches, eye strain, or eye fatigue

-If your eyes never adjust to your new glasses or they are causing you more harm than good, consult your eye doctor.
+If your eyes never adjust to your new glasses or are causing you more harm than good, consult your doctor.
 Progressive eyewear is not for everyone.
 There may be another option that is better for you.

 How Much Do Progressive Lenses Cost?